 Anna L. West

-Anna L. West is a Principal and Co-Founder of Kearns & West.
+Anna L. West is a Co-Founder and Managing Principal of Kearns & West.
 She has over 30 years of experience in collaborative solutions, facilitation/mediation, and public engagement, particularly related to water, energy, environmental, natural resource, land use, and infrastructure issues.
 Anna is a member of the U.S. Institute for Environmental Conflict Resolution’s mediator roster.

 Sharif Ebrahim is a Principal with Kearns & West.
 He brings nearly 20 years of experience designing and implementing multi-disciplinary public involvement and outreach programs, including working on numerous complex water, energy and land use issues, initiative campaigns, and state and federal legislation and regulatory proceedings.
 Sharif has worked with local, state and federal agencies, trade associations, Fortune 500 companies, and various collaborative processes to help them communicate their vision and form productive relationships with their stakeholders.